leaty/thug-pro-scripting/README.md

 If you get roq.exe and PreTool.exe running on Linux through wine (probably extremely likely), for the love of god, just rewrite my ~~Power~~Rotten~~Shell~~Hell scripts or I won't sleep at night.

 ## Credit
-PreTool.exe by Robert Archibald roq.exe by... *sigh, I'm not sure?*
+* PreTool.exe by Robert Archibald
+* roq.exe by... *sigh, I'm not sure?*
+* updt.dll from *THUG Pro Plus* mod, I don't know who made it though